jampaniuday/OCI-Notes/OCI-Networking.md

 If the rule is stateful, there is no need for an egress rule to allow the outgoing responses - they are allowed by default with Stateful Rules.

-A Stateless Rule would not allow this outgoing response.
+A Stateless Rule would not allow this outgoing response without a corresponding egress rule.

+Stateless is better for any service or app generating a large number of connections, as that would be too much to track.

+ie. Load Balancers, Analytic queries with many connections, etc.

 ### Service Gateway